James Gray/Daily Mail/Shutterstock

 Of all the things Princess Diana lost in the demise of her marriage to Prince Charles, the most painful, by far, may have been her emotional stability.
 After the separation, Diana felt an encroaching sense she was being spied upon and had her rooms at Kensington Palace swept for bugs.
 And she may well have been right, according to an electronics expert who detected an electronic eavesdropping signal in Diana’s bedroom in 1994.
 The year before, she’d dispensed with police protection because she feared detectives had been hired to spy on her.
 By 1996, Diana had come to feel her life was in danger.
 In fact, she was certain there was a murderous plot afoot.
 And she was also certain of how it would play out.

 Burrell kept the note secret until 2003 when he revealed the existence of the note in his book, A Royal Duty, in which he claimed the princess had handed it to him as an insurance policy, The Independent reports.
 “He wrote that she told him she was going to date it and he should keep it, ‘just in case’.”
 The note also reveals Diana’s belief that Charles did not intend to marry Camilla, but the former nanny of Princes William and Harry, Tiggy Legge-Bourke.
-Here are more secrets about Princess Diana no one knew until after her death.
+Burrell’s note is only one of the long list of secrets about Princess Diana no one knew until after her death.